Lim Eun-soo: 2019–2020 season

 Following the controversy at the World Championships, Lim departed Arutyunyan's camp and returned to Korea for training with her former coaches.
 Lim began her season with her new coach at 2019 CS Autumn Classic International, where she ranked fifth in the short program and third in the free, winning the bronze medal.
 She won a second bronze medal at the 2019 Shanghai Trophy.

 Beginning the Grand Prix at 2019 Skate America, Lim was eighth in the short program following multiple jump errors.
 She rose to fifth place overall in the free skate.
 Lim continued with struggles at the 2019 NHK Trophy, her second Grand Prix.
 In the short program, she had errors on her triple Lutz-triple toe loop combination, and in her free skate, she had multiple falls and numerous under rotations leading her to finish seventh overall.
 She was seventh as well at the 2020 South Korean Championships, but as several of the skaters ahead of her were senior-ineligible, she was sent to the 2020 Four Continents Championships, held that year in Seoul.
 She finished eighth at Four Continents, saying, " I couldn't be fully satisfied.
 So what I can do is practice hard and show good performances next year."

 2020–2021 season

 With the COVID-19 pandemic greatly curtailing international opportunities for Korean skaters, Lim competed first at the 2021 South Korean Championships, placing sixth.

 2021–2022 season

 Returning to international competition, Lim's first Grand Prix assignment was initially the 2021 Cup of China, but following that event's cancellation, she was reassigned to the 2021 Gran Premio d'Italia in Turin.
 She finished in sixth place at the event.
 The following week, she competed at her second event, 2021 NHK Trophy, where she was fifth in the short program.
 In the free skate, she aborted the takeoff on her planned triple flip and did not replace it, ending up with only six jumping passes instead of the allowed seven and ending up sixth in that segment, but remained in fifth overall.

+At the 2022 Korean Championships, Lim placed sixth in the short program but ninth in the free skate, dropping to ninth-place overall.

+2022–2023 season

+Although assigned to compete at 2022 Skate Canada, Lim withdrew and opted to sit out of the 2022–23 figure skating season.

+On July 11, 2023, Lim announced her retirement from competitive figure skating.

+Post-competitive career

+Since retiring from competitive figure skating, Lim began choreographing for former coach, Choi Hyung-kyung's students.
+Her clients have included Kim Chae-yeon and Lee Jae-keun.

+In August 2024, Lim starred as the lead role in a South Korean musical ice show, titled, "G-SHOW: THE LUNA."
+In February 2025, Lim, alongside fellow retired figure skaters, Choi Da-bin and Wi Seoyeong, were invited to perform together during the Gala at the 2025 Four Continents Championships, which were held in Seoul.